Add a Room to Improve Your Living Space

 Calculate your budget

-Figure out approximately how much financial leverage you have to cover the cost of the project or to get a home improvement loan.
+Figure out how much financial leverage you have to cover the cost of the project.
 Take stock of your major assets, such as the equity built up in your home, your savings, or any other investments.

 Review your credit rating, your monthly payments, and any do-it-yourself skills you plan to apply to the project.
 If you plan to cut costs substantially by doing some work yourself, be sure to cite it as part of your assets.
 Not only will your labor reduce your debt load, but it also conveys your commitment to the project.